MarisaKirisame/DefComBlog/Calculator.md

 ## Code Generation

 What else is there to optimize?
 To understand this, we have to understand that calling a nonstatic method in Java is somewhat slow, as opposed to e.g. indexing into an array, or doing int addition.
-Objects, unlike int in an array, are not tightly packed together.
-This mean accessing objects t
+Objects, unlike int in an array, are not tightly packed together (on the heap).
+This mean accessing objects take possibly a few order of magnitude slower then accessing local variables (on the stack), or sequential access to an array.
+(And no, putting Objects
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4MDg1NjYwMywtMTgxNDQ3NTM5NSw1Mj
+eyJoaXN0b3J5IjpbLTIwMDMyOTAwOTQsLTE4MTQ0NzUzOTUsNT
-c2ODAxMjIsLTE3MTMwMzc2NDQsLTE5NTE5MDcwMjksMTg4ODY3
+I3NjgwMTIyLC0xNzEzMDM3NjQ0LC0xOTUxOTA3MDI5LDE4ODg2
-MDQ2MSwtNTc2MTQ3NTgzLDY3NjQ1MzczNCwtMTg2NjI5MDc2Ni
+NzA0NjEsLTU3NjE0NzU4Myw2NzY0NTM3MzQsLTE4NjYyOTA3Nj
-wtNDk4MjU2NTg1LC0yMDcwNzQyNDcsNTQ0OTIwNDExLC0xMjMz
+YsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LDU0NDkyMDQxMSwtMTIz
-MzY5NDA5LDE4MTMwOTA5MTcsNjk1ODUzMTkyLDU3OTg0OTg0OC
+MzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1MzE5Miw1Nzk4NDk4ND
-wtMTM5MTM4NDc4NCwxNzg1OTI5MDA3LDg3NDM5MzM0OCwxMTUx
+gsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNyw4NzQzOTMzNDgsMTE1
-MzM3NTU0XX0=
+MTMzNzU1NF19
 -->